imdeepmind/imdeepmind.github.io/docs/programming-languages/python/oop.md

 ## super() Method in Python

 The `super()` function in Python is used to call methods from a parent class in a child class.
-It allows We to invoke a method from the superclass (parent class) without explicitly referring to the parent class by name.
-This is particularly useful in inheritance, where We want to extend or modify the behavior of a parent class method in a child class while still preserving the parent class's functionality.
+It allows us to invoke a method from the superclass (parent class) without explicitly referring to the parent class by name.
+This is particularly useful in inheritance, where we want to extend or modify the behavior of a parent class method in a child class while still preserving the parent class's functionality.

 ### Key Points